 Before paying an insurance claim, generally we review the loan and servicing files to determine the appropriateness of the claim amount.
 When reviewing the files, we may determine that we have the right to rescind coverage or deny a claim on the loan (both referred to herein as "rescissions").
 In addition, our insurance policies generally provide that we can reduce a claim if the servicer did not comply with its obligations under our insurance policy (such reduction referred to as a "curtailment").
 In recent years, an immaterial percentage of claims received have been resolved by rescissions.
-In 2022 and in 2021, curtailments reduced our average claim paid by approximately 6.3% and 4.4%, respectively.
+In the first quarter of 2023 and in 2022, curtailments reduced our average claim paid by approximately 8.5% and 6.3%, respectively.
 The COVID-19-related foreclosure moratoriums and forbearance plans, along with increased home prices, resulted in decreased claims paid activity beginning in the second quarter of 2020.
 It is difficult to predict the level of curtailments once foreclosure activity returns to a more typical level.
 Our loss reserving methodology incorporates our estimates of future rescissions, curtailments, and reversals of rescissions and curtailments.
 A variance between ultimate actual rescission, curtailment and reversal rates and our estimates, as a result of the outcome of litigation, settlements or other factors, could materially affect our losses.